-- Treating all students with genuine respect and care.
-Involving students in the creation of classroom here. - Involving students in the creation of classroom behavioral norms that contribute to a safe and respectful learning environment. - Ensuring that classroom structures, assignments, and behavioral norms promote collaboration-not competition-between students in the pathway. - Modeling collaboration skills in their interactions with students.
+- Treating all students with genuine respect and care. - Involving students in the creation of classroom behavioral norms that contribute to a safe and respectful learning environment. - Ensuring that classroom structures, assignments, and behavioral norms promote collaboration not competition between students in the pathway. - Modeling collaboration skills in their interactions with students. - Constantly bringing other adults into the classroom to observe, give feedback, co-teach, and interact with students.